SeanKilleen/seankilleen.github.io/_posts/2024-02-20-how-to-set-up-netlify-deploys-for-docfx-using-github-actions.md

           path: _site.zip
 ```

 We zip up and archive the site contents.
-This is just for reference
+This is just for reference.

 ```yaml
       - name: Start deployment (PR only)